 It has been widely accepted that staff play an important role in the effective performance of services.
-Front desk or frontline staff are considered the lifeblood of a service organization.
+Front desk or frontline staff are considered the lifeblood of a service organisation.
 Lovelock and Wirtz (2005) stress that employees are expected to be fast and efficient at performing operational tasks and at the same time they are expected to be courteous and welcoming in dealing with customers.
 Frontline employees are a key source of delivering service to high and competitive levels.
-In some cases, organizations can attain competitive advantage over others due to their efficient employees.
+In some cases, organisations can attain competitive advantage over others due to their efficient employees.

 3.4.1 Challenges of Managing People

 Lovelock and Wirtz (2005) suggest that the key requirement for achieving service excellence and customer loyalty is high performing and satisfied employees.
-The recruiting, training and utilizing of service personnel is a demanding and challenging task as the company’s success or failure lies in the way its staff performs (Palmer, 2005).
+The recruiting, training and utilising of service personnel is a demanding and challenging task as the company’s success or failure lies in the way its staff performs (Palmer, 2005).